 Note: Platform Support

-make sure the curl command is installed so that we can use it to add the MongoDB signing key
+command is installed so that we can use it to add the MongoDB signing keyif you don't have

 Import the public key used by the package management system.